yidapa/qe-tddft/README.md

     installation instructions (see below) ce-tddft/
     This is the ce-tddft package originally written by the authors listed above.
-    It is highly likely that this folder as is has been modified (by us) from the copy provided by the original authors on github. reed-tddft/
+    It is possible that this folder has been modified (by us) from the copy provided by the original authors on github, however we are trying to keep it as similar as possible to the original version. reed-tddft/
     This folder contains new work done by the MCTG in the investigation of integration schemes.